BOGO 50% Off - Use code BOGO50 at checkout!

 Other vision problems include things like age-related macular

-Degeneration, Glaucoma, and Cataracts.
-These can’t be treated with prescription glasses.
+Unfortunately, these can’t be treated with prescription glasses.

 Nearsightedness, also called myopia, is when a person can see nearby objects clearly, but when objects are far away, they get blurry.
 Someone might have trouble clearly making out people on a television screen.
 A child might have difficulty reading the chalkboard in school.